 Rahul complains of a headache.
 We have garlic soup and vegetable momos for dinner.
 Rahul takes an Advil, and feels better quickly.

 Ngima shows us his room and tells us to call him at night, in case there is a problem.
-Altitude sickness could start in Namche.
+People begin to feel altitude sickness starting from Namche.

 Namche Bazar 11,286′ (3440 m)